Steiner Academy Hereford

 Signature practices

-Classes usually have the same main teacher for seven years
+• Children typically have the same main teacher for seven years.

-Largely a screen-free learning environment until age equivalent Year 7
+• A largely screen-free learning environment is maintained until the equivalent of Year 7.

-Curriculum from age 6 is enriched specialist teaching including MFL, Eurythmy (a form of artistic dance/movement), Music, Handwork, Landwork and crafts including woodwork, pottery and forging.
+• From age six, specialist teaching enriches the curriculum, including Modern Foreign Languages (MFL), Eurythmy (a form of artistic dance/movement), Music, Handwork, Landwork, and crafts such as woodwork, pottery, and forging.

-Relational approach to behaviour focussing on restorative practices and positive behaviour for learning
+• A relational approach to behaviour emphasises restorative practices and positive behaviour for learning.

 Why we joined the Next Big 10